Plural form of words ending in -us: Virus

-The form viruses appears in the official Scrabble words list, but neither viri nor virii does.
-Similarly, the spellchecker built into the Mozilla Firefox browser accepts viruses but neither viri nor virii.

-Use of the form virii

 Usage of virii within Internet communities has met with some resistance, most notably by Tom Christiansen, a figure in the Perl community, who researched the issue and wrote what eventually became referred to in various online discussions as the authoritative essay on the subject, favoring viruses instead of virii.
 The impetus of this discussion was the potential irony that the use of virii could be construed as a claim of superior knowledge of language when in fact more detailed research finds the native viruses is actually more appropriate.
 In other words, virii is a hypercorrection.

-Biology
+The form viruses appears in the official Scrabble words list, but neither viri nor virii does.

 In life sciences, "viruses" generally refers to several distinct strains or species of virus.
 "Virus" is used in the original way as an uncountable mass noun, e.g. "a vial of virus".
 Individual, physical particles are called "virions" or "virus particles".